cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

      - Time range defined by start and end times, where the times are either in seconds since the start of the Epoch, or a relative time, using ``now`` and times added to it.
    * - ``count=<count>``
-     - Number of seconds since the *start time*.
      - Number of time intervals since start with length of time interval defined by *resolution*.
        If ``count=60`` and ``resolution=1s``, the time range would be 60 seconds in length.
    * - ``resolution=[1s|1m|1h|auto]``